 - Characteristic color palettes

-Using existing visual materials as a starting point for your t-shirt design is a smart move even if you choose to depart more fully from your group’s previous branding.
+Using existing visual materials as a starting point for your design is a smart move, even if you choose to depart more fully from your group’s previous branding.
 Simply using a similar color scheme or visual style in a completely new design will create a sense of continuity for your audience.
 It’s a smoother way to transition into new styles.

 Similarly, if you need custom t-shirts for a local version of a national event, use existing materials to craft your own design.
 Here’s an example: